semoog/quiz/README.md

 ####
 Our routes should be set up to hold our question list on the left in questionListWrapperView.html.
 Open that and set it up so it looks like the screenshot above.
 You'll want all the same buttons and wire it up to the controller.

+CheckAnswers and Reset should be made to work

 ####

 We nested views, but we did not nest controllers, so we can bind to the parent controller we've already set up (quizCtrl)